How To Choose The Best Coffee Machine For Any Budget

 It has a quick heat up time, around 25 seconds, a capsules bin which will take 4 of 5 pods, an adjustable cup height with two settings, and – well, there’s not much more to say about it in reality.

-But if you’re looking for a small, cheap pod machine – as I said, from my experience the pods will be mildly stronger and slightly hotter than with the original Nespresso machines.
+However if you’re looking for a small, cheap pod machine – as I said, from my experience the pods will be slightly stronger and mildly hotter than with the original Nespresso machines.

-I say original due to the fact that there are the newer Vurtuo Nespresso machines, too, which are rather a little bit different to the original Nespresso machines, and feature a bigger range of pod sizes and strengths.
+I say original because there are the newer Vurtuo Nespresso machines, too, which are quite a little bit different to the original Nespresso machines, and feature a bigger range of pod sizes and strengths.

 Nespresso Citiz